networknt/light-oauth2/docs/content/architecture/index.md

 ## In-Memory Data Grid

 Hazelcast is used as Data Grid across multiple services and majority of operations won't hit database server for best performance.
+This also makes database as plugin so that persistence layer can be anything from SQL to NoSQL.

 ## Built-in Security